-The District of Nipissing Social Services Administration Board will use reasonable efforts to ensure that its procedures and best practices are consistent with the Regulation.
-The Regulation sets out the requirements for each of the standards, as well as general requirements that apply to all, such as:
+The DNSSAB will use reasonable efforts to ensure that its procedures and best practices are consistent with the Regulations.
+The Regulations sets out the requirements for each of the standards, as well as general requirements that apply to all, such as:

-- Developing accessibility policies and plans; - Training employees and volunteers; - Considering accessibility when purchasing goods or services; and - Providing goods, services or facilities either directly to the public or to other businesses or organizations; - Incorporating accessibility features when designing or acquiring self-serve kiosks
+- Developing accessibility policies and plans; - Training employees and volunteers; - · Considering accessibility when purchasing goods or services; - Providing goods, services or facilities either directly to the public or to other businesses or organizations; and

+Incorporating accessibility features when designing or acquiring self-serve kiosks.